AnirudhPal/CliffHangerDefective/README.md

 ### Using your Hosting Service

 In this option you run a Python2 server on a POSIX system and use any client browser to access the application.
 The server that we provide is not secure and is a very basic implementation.
 We recommend sandboxing the server if you are going to use our server.
 Also, errors in the server that we provided **should not be considered a defect** as the server is not part of the project and is only provided as aid for testing.
-You can also use your own server implementation.
+You can also use your own server implementation like the one from CS252 Lab 6 - Socket Programming.
+It needs to have support for HTML, JS and STL files.
 This is recommended for higher order testing.

 **Server**